Troy Donahue: Vioxx case and the estate

-In 2005, Donahue's daughter, Janene Curtis, hired a New York law firm to represent her in a class action suit against Merck & Co.
+In 2005, Donahue's daughter, Janene Curtis, hired a New York law firm to represent her in a class-action suit against Merck & Co.
 Curtis and Donahue's close friend, Jane Nunez, believed the prescription painkiller Vioxx was the cause behind her father's death.
 Donahue's sister and estate executor, Eve O'Neill, assisted in signing Curtis as an administrator of the estate to pursue the lawsuit.
 In September 2009, Curtis directed the lawyers to accept a settlement of $300,000, without the knowledge of executor O'Neill.
 However, Curtis' lawyers learned that she had been adopted at birth, leaving her no right to the estate and therefore, they could not accept the settlement without O'Neill's approval.

 Curtis petitioned the court to restore her rights on the basis that Donahue had openly accepted her as his daughter before his death.
-The trial court ruled in Curtis' favor, finding that O'Neill was negligent in failing to learn legal impediments against Curtis, in addition to her previously stating she did not want the recovered funds, believing Donahue would want Curtis to have it.
+The trial court ruled in Curtis's favor, finding that O'Neill was negligent in failing to learn legal impediments against Curtis, in addition to her previously stating she did not want the recovered funds, believing Donahue would want Curtis to have it.
 Curtis was awarded the full Vioxx settlement by the court.